sharjeel3/react-cell-simulator-game/README.md

 ## Let me start the game!

-This project is deployed on Netlify for you to view and play.
+This game is deployed on Netlify for you to view and play.
 Visit this URL https://react-cell-simulator-game.netlify.com/ <br />

 If you would like to run it locally, follow these instructions:
 1. You will need Node.js and npm installed on your machine.
 I have built and tested the application using Node.js version 10.16.3 and npm version 6.9.0.
 Download link is here https://nodejs.org/download/release/v10.16.3/.